openshift-knative/serverless-operator/README.md

 ### Linting

 To run the linters that CI is running, you can use `make lint`.
+You can run `make fix-lint` to fix as many linting warnings automatically as possible.
+This will for example format YAML rather than just warn about unformatted YAML.

 The required linters for that are:

 - [`woke`](https://github.com/get-woke/woke) to detect non-inclusive language